szweibel/workshops/creating-simulations.md

         self.sides = sides
 ```

 We begin by defining our class.
-By convention, class names in Python are always _uppercase_.
+By convention, class names in Python are always Uppercase.
 We then initialize our class using the `__init__` method.

 The `__init__` method is a special method that Python runs automatically whenever we create a new "instance" (a new object) of a class.
 This method has two leading underscores and two trailing underscores, a convention that helps prevent Python’s default method names from conflicting with your own method names.
 The `self` parameter is required in the method definition, and it must come first before any other parameters.
 It _must_ be included in the definition because whenever we call this method later, the method call will automatically pass the `self` argument.
 Every method call associated with an object (in this case, our die object) automatically passes `self`, which is a reference to the object itself; it gives the individual instance access to the attributes and methods in the class.
+If this still seems a bit confusing, don't worry--we'll see how this works in practice throughout the workshop.

 Our other parameter is `sides`.
 We include this in our `__init__` because every die object that is created will have a certain number of sides (typically 6) as an attribute.
 In short, your `__init__` parameters should always include characteristics that you want _every newly created object in your class_ to have.

 Next, we define our parameters, prefixed with `self`.
 Any variable prefixed with `self` is available to every method in the class, and we’ll also be able to access these variables through any instance created from the class.
-The line `self.sides`, for instance, takes the value associated with the parameter `sides` and assigns it to the local variable `sides`, which is then attached to the instance being created.
+The line `self.sides`, for instance, takes the value associated with the parameter `sides` and assigns it to the local variable `sides`, which is then attached to the object being created.

 ## Creating Our Method

 Next, let's create a __method__ that allows us to roll our die object.
-Make sure you are indenting the method so that it is _within_ our die class.
+Because methods are a part of a class, make sure you are indenting the method so that it is _within_ our overall `Die` class, in the same cell.

 ```python
     # create a 'roll' method to return a random # between 1-6